apache/airflow/chart/README.md

   --set dags.gitSync.enabled=true
   # you can also override the other persistence or gitSync values
   # by setting the  dags.persistence.* and dags.gitSync.* values
-  # Refer values.yaml for details
+  # Please refer to values.yaml for details
 ```

 ## Mounting DAGS using Git-Sync side car without Persistence